YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 #### 3.0
 __Back on the Road Again__

-Having been in either end of the table in numerous job interviews, I abstracted a few points of my thoughts about this matter.
+Having been at either end of the table in numerous job interviews, I abstracted a few points of my thoughts about this matter.

 First, we all **overestimated the correlation between interview performance and actual work performance.**
 In other words, interview skills and work skills are two separate attributes.
 There was this time I interviewed 2 guys for the same job.
-Interviewee A was like a walking banking of Java interview questions and passed with flying colours.
+Interviewee A was like a walking bank of Java interview questions and passed with flying colours.
 Interviewee B didn't do nearly as good A, and the interview was rather bumpy.
-The feedback I gave was A better than B. And we actually got enough funding to hire them both.
+The feedback I gave was A better than B. And we got enough funding to hire them both.
 In actual work, I found that their work performance is in contrary to the interviews.
 A can manage all the tasks threw at him, but that's about it.
-While B, in addition to completing he's own duties, employs critical thinking and point out what were wrong with the process, and take the initiative to take the lead to change them.
+While B, in addition to completing he's duties, employs critical thinking and point out what was wrong with the process, and take the initiative to take the lead to change them.

 In each round of job hunting, my interview skills were rather rusty in the beginning.
-Through the process my skills would gradually get better and with exponentially growing success rate.
-I felt bad for those firms I interviewed in the beginning for missing me out.
+Through the process, my skills would gradually get better and with exponentially growing success rate.
+I felt bad for those firms I interviewed at the beginning for missing me out.

-Secondly, I find **job hunting is very much path dependent**.
+Secondly, I find **job hunting is very much path-dependent**.
 I interview many firms across buy-side and sell-side.
-Having spent most my career in sell-side, I always feel that I can resonate better with sell-side banks, Not sure if you've felt the same way.
+Having spent most of my career in sell-side, I always feel that I can resonate better with sell-side banks, Not sure if you've felt the same way.

 The third point is the most irritating one.
 A friend told me that during the interview, the **interviewers made up an unconscious decision in the first five minutes**.
 I tend to agree with this.
 Many times the first impression, even the first impression of your resume, determines the outcome of this interview.
 That was a time I interviewed with a quantitative market maker, and I felt I did ok.
-However the recruiter told me that it was a no. The feedback was that they thought my I had good knowledge at what I do, but lack experience in quantitative market making and we had to spent time to bring him up to speed.
+However, the recruiter told me that it was a no from them.
+The feedback was that they thought my I had a good knowledge at what I do, but lack experience in quantitative market-making and we had to spent time to bring him up to speed.

 Screw you mate.